TomRosenbloom/php_cert_study/OOP/Scope resolution operator.md

 // 4
 ```

-In this example $myStaticVar is the same variable in both instances of MyObject.
+In this example (from the Kevin McArthur book) $myStaticVar is the same variable in both instances of MyObject.
 NB it must be accessed with the *self* scope identifier, otherwise you get an undefined variable notice (and no other output in this particular example).

+### *Self* scope

 - *self* refers to the current class, and any instances of it
 - *this* refers to the current instance only